Should we fear a deployment of nuclear weapons in space?

 Until now, the Americans are the only ones to have tested a nuclear bomb in space.
 The experiment was carried out in 1962 as part of the Starfish Prime project.
 The 1.4 megaton bomb was 500 times more powerful than the one used to destroy Hiroshima in 1945.

 The explosion at an altitude of 400 kilometers had unexpected consequences with the loss of two satellites and numerous electrical failures on Earth due to the electromagnetic pulse generated.
 This experience made it possible to understand that such use was not desirable when at the time, unlike today, satellites were very few in number and their use restricted.
-If Russia or China developed such weapons, they could in fact destroy their own satellites in addition to constellationsconstellations of satellites considered enemies.
-The consequences could also endanger the occupants of theISSISS.
+If Russia or China developed such weapons, they might in fact destroy their own satellites in addition to constellationsconstellations of satellites considered enemies.
+The consequences might also endanger the occupants of theISSISS.
 If the militarization of space worries the international community, for the moment, these tensions seem to stem more from distrust than from real intentions to deploy this type of weapon.

 Russian nuclear weapon in space: the new threat hovering over our heads?